VS Code + GitHub Copilot

 In the Agent Chat prompt box, type:

-Check for available fixes using the Mobb MCP
+Check for new available fixes using the Mobb MCP

 Accept the execution